How much does van life cost? How can you afford to live in a van and travel? Is living in a van expensive?

 This isn’t intended to define specifically how much van living costs.

-What this post does cover is set up costs of buying a van to live in and how conversion choices can impact long term monthly living costs.
+What this post does cover is the set-up costs of buying a van to live in and how conversion choices can impact long-term monthly living costs.

 And we’ll share with you our detailed monthly van life expenses too.